 - Hormonal changes can be supported and emotional fluctuations may be levelled.

-- Sleep loss is common, for many reasons, but is entirely acceptable during treatment.
+- Sleep loss is common in pregnancy, for many reasons, but dozing off and getting a little sleep is entirely acceptable during treatment.

-- Studies suggest that women who undergo massage and complementary therapies during pregnancy experience labour positively, confidently and more easily.
+- Studies suggest that women who undergo massage treatment and other holistic therapies during pregnancy experience labour positively, confidently and more easily.

 Find a massage therapist